joakimarvidsson/Numerai-Tournament/Walk-Forward-Feature-Selection/README.md

 # Walk-Forward Feature Selection

 This folder contains the implementation of **Walk-Forward Feature Selection** for the **Numerai Tournament**.
-The method evaluates feature importance dynamically over eras using a walk-forward approach.
+The pipeline evaluates feature importance dynamically over time and selects stable, high-performing features for model training.

 ## 📂 Files
 - **`Feature_Selection_Pipeline.ipynb`** - Jupyter Notebook containing the walk-forward feature selection process.